Daily: 9.00am – 9.00pm

 Olives, figs, grapes, pomegranate and many other crops are characteristic of the Mediterranean region.
 Grown for thousands of years, they form an important part of the region’s identity and heritage.
 A photo in front of the magnificent 1000-year-old Olive Tree is a must before you leave the Olive Grove.

-Start the year-end holidays on a whimsical note with a visit to this year’s Poinsettia Wishes!
+Start the year-end holidays on a whimsical note with a visit to this year’s Poinsettia Wishes at Gardens by the Bay.
 The well-loved seasonal floral display is inspired by traditional confectionery from the Nordic countries, with a eight-metre-tall cupcake ferris wheel as one of the highlights.

 Admission charge to Flower Dome applies